-While in the past several decades we have made progress, poverty still impacts 80% of our world population.
-“Education is the most powerful weapon which you can use to change the world," and one of the most critical investments we can make.
+While some progress has been made over the past several decades, poverty still impacts 80% of our world population.
+Education is the most powerful weapon you can use to change the world and one of the most critical investments we can make.
 Education is the key to reducing poverty, eliminating gender inequality, and creating a sustainable planet.

 Live on less than $1.90/day